Kteferra22/many-voices-public/README.md

 ### Designing a reflective digital experience

-Most digital products optimize for **speed and efficiency**, but this experience intentionally slows the user down.
+Most digital tools optimize for **speed and productivity**, but this experience intentionally slows the user down.

 This required careful design of: